OlzhasZhorayev/Reproducibility-Package-Skills/README.md

 python Code/00-Master-run-all.py
 ```
 This will:
-- run all Stata do-files in batch mode;
+- run all Stata do-files in batch mode
-- run all Python scripts;
+- run all Python scripts
-- generate intermediate Excel outputs in Temp/;
+- generate intermediate Excel outputs in Temp/
-- generate all tables in Tables/;
+- generate all tables in Tables/
-- generate all figures in Figures/.
+- generate all figures in Figures/

 ---